-Visibility is about basic mechanics.
-Getting your site seen and indexed.
+Visibility is about basic mechanics; getting your site seen and indexed.
 Google works by sending out little “robots” that spider around the Internet, examining pages, titles, headers, links, file names, content and the HTML underneath it.
-What robots can read gets indexed.
-Many e-commerce websites cannot be read at all, because products and their descriptions are hidden deep inside databases.
-Stuff in images, Flash and frames is also almost always invisible to search engines.
+Everything those robots can read gets indexed.
+Many eCommerce websites cannot be read at all, because products and their descriptions are hidden deep inside databases.
+Any information located in images, Flash and frames is also almost always invisible to search engines.
 Magento websites are particularly well built for being read:

 - the URLS are flat (i.e. don’t have odd characters and are succinct)

 - the pages are made of well structured HTML